-The fjords of western Norway are one of the world’s natural wonders.
-Since being cut, carved and sculpted during the ice age they’ve changed little over the centuries since the Vikings set sail from here on voyages of discovery, trade and conquest.
-Small farms and colourful fishing villages dot the waterline at the foot of towering mountains and beautiful coastal and cultural cities where the fjord waters meet the ocean.
+The fjords of western Norway are one of the world’s natural wonders, that has sculpted the landscape since the ice age, barely changing over the centuries, since the Vikings set sail from here on voyages of discovery, trade and conquest.
+On a walking holiday in Norway, you can expect to discover small farms and colourful fishing villages dotted along the waterline, at the foot of towering mountains, as well as beautiful coastal and cultural cities where the fjord waters meet the ocean.

-Waterfalls cascade down dark rocks, huge glaciers continue to carve the high ground and as the winter snows melt they’re replaced by the bloom of wild flowers and blossom.
-The big impressions are gained as hills, cliffs and mountains glide by.
-Ashore we take a closer look with walks into the hills, rides on cable railways and explorations of cobbled streets and merchant’s houses alongside the harbour fronts to get a taste of the excitement this wild and beautiful country has to offer.
+Waterfalls cascade down dark rocks, huge glaciers continue to carve the high ground, and as the winter snows melt, they’re replaced by the bloom of wild flowers and blossoming trees.
+Glide by hills, cliffs and mountains when exploring this country by boat, before alighting onshore to take a closer look with walks into the hills.
+Avid ramblers will then venture into various Norwegian landscapes and ride on cable railways, see cobbled streets and merchant’s houses alongside the harbour fronts, to get a taste for this exciting, wild and beautiful country.